sagemath/trac_to_gh/Issue 8611.md

 CC:  @novoselt @williamstein

+Keywords: cached method

 There are a number of inefficiencies in the critical path (i.e., the code path when values have already been cached) that are addressed in this patch.

+PS:
+The latest patch does in fact much more: Both the critical and the non-critical path are improved, using various tricks.

 Issue created by migration from https://trac.sagemath.org/ticket/8611